tribixbite/awesome/README.md

 *   [evilmartians/lefthook](https://github.com/evilmartians/lefthook) - Fast and powerful Git hooks manager for any type of projects.
 *   [gptlang/dunno](https://github.com/gptlang/dunno) - AI powered command line
 *   [hashicorp/vault](https://github.com/hashicorp/vault) - A tool for secrets management, encryption as a service, and privileged access management
+*   [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
+It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
 *   [e2b-dev/infra](https://github.com/e2b-dev/infra) - Infrastructure powering E2B - Secure Runtime for AI Agents & Apps
 *   [wabarc/wayback](https://github.com/wabarc/wayback) - An archiving tool with an IM-style interface that prioritizes privacy and accessibility, integrated with various archival services including Internet Archive, archive.today, IPFS, Telegraph, and file systems.
 *   [wavetermdev/waveterm](https://github.com/wavetermdev/waveterm) - An open-source, cross-platform terminal for seamless workflows